 Even the quartz calibers that power both watches (I mean, the Lumi F22 and the F35 versions) belong to the same Ronda Startech 5050 family.

-Featuring a standard tri-compax chronograph with a big date aperture at 6 hours, the watch lacks the day of week aperture right above the visual center of the dial.
+Featuring a standard tri-compax chronograph with a big date aperture at 6 hours, the F-35 Lightning II Chronograph lacks the day of week aperture right above the visual center of the dial.
 Well, not a great loss, to my taste.
 I would even dare to say that without the extra display element the dial looks less busy and easier to read the other data with a single glance.

 According to Ronda’s official specs, the movement is built on 13 jewels and has a guaranteed power reserve of 54 months (if you won’t use the chronograph too often, of course)